dewcode91/Projects/README.md

 # PHP Resume Builder

-This is a simple, plain PHP application that allows users to create, manage, and generate professional resumes in PDF format.
+This is a PHP application that allows users to create, manage, and generate professional resumes in PDF format.
 It's designed to be straightforward to set up and use, providing a basic foundation for a web-based resume creation tool.

 -----